top of page

 • Course Credit: The course will fulfill a full credit for Social Studies at the High School level.

-This course is a survey of Modern World History, with emphasis on extracting meaning from history to see God’s ultimate purposes.
+This course is a survey of Modern World History, emphasizing extracting meaning from history to see God’s ultimate purposes.
 The course will quickly progress through the foundations of the modern era as ushered in by the American and French Revolutions and the ideas of individual rights and equality under the law.
-The role of religion, culture, science, philosophy and politics will all be evaluated along the way.
-During our historical analysis we will look closely at the aftermath of anti-Christian political theory and its insatiable desire to build a “heaven on earth” apart from God.
-The story of the Modern world is very much this story: The world without God, and mankind as the measure of all things.
-The student will exit the class not only understanding the major “events” of history but understanding why the Judeo-Christian worldview has led to abundant freedom and technological advancement resulting in longer lifespans, greater per capita prosperity, political freedom and nations that have held up “lex rex” (the law is king) as one of its highest ideals only to see this prosperity and blessing undermined through deliberate invasion of the “commanding heights of culture”.
-The instructor is hopeful that in this study the student will be inspired to evaluate the current degrading of this foundation for freedom that is all around us today and be able to easily predict the emerging lack of freedom that is sure to come in the Western experience if we continue to discard all the wisdom applied through the ages.
-The hope is in obtaining this high school humanities credit, the student will become an inspired advocate for Christian society and its incredible benefits to humanity.
+The role of religion, culture, science, philosophy, and politics will all be evaluated along the way.
+During our historical analysis, we will look closely at the aftermath of anti-Christian political theory and its insatiable desire to build a “heaven on earth” apart from God.
+The story of the Modern world is very much this story: The world without God and mankind as the measure of all things.
+The student will exit the class not only understanding the major “events” of history but also understanding why the Judeo-Christian worldview has led to abundant freedom and technological advancement resulting in longer lifespans, greater per capita prosperity, political freedom, and nations that have held up “lex rex” (the law is king) as one of its highest ideals only to see this prosperity and blessing undermined through deliberate invasion of the “commanding heights of culture.”
+The instructor is hopeful that in this study, the student will be inspired to evaluate the current degrading of this foundation for freedom that is all around us today and be able to easily predict the emerging lack of freedom that is sure to come in the Western experience if we continue to discard all the wisdom applied through the ages.
+The hope is in obtaining this high school humanities credit; the student will become an inspired advocate for Christian society and its incredible benefits to humanity.

 • Required Resources/Texts for the Course: